 In women I commonly treat thighs, including saddlebags, tummy and love handles, buttocks and knees in a 3 hour operation which removes 2-4 kg of fat.
 I do this as day case surgery and call it a BLT liposuction, butt, legs and tummy, although all three components are not always treated.
 It is the area extending from under the bust to the knees.
 Sometimes I will treat one or two specific areas, but mostly I prefer to do lipo circumferentially – around the leg or around the tummy and waist – as this allows better contraction of tissue.
+This is the lipo 360, the term currently in trend, but the way that I have always performed liposuction.

 Alternatives to liposuction